 Tvindefossen (I’ve also seen it spelled Tvinnefossen) was a gorgeous 152m waterfall tumbling in strands with a graceful character.

-It strangely contrasted the gushing waterfalls we had been used to seeing throughout Norway to this point of our June 2005 trip.
+We found this graceful character aspect of the waterfall that strangely contrasted the gushing waterfalls we had been used to seeing throughout Norway.

-It was literally right off the E16 motorway that was close enough to the city of Voss to gain the falls quite a bit of notoriety as it was both conspicuous and accessible to even the most casual waterfallers.
+Those factors combined certainly gave the falls quite a bit of notoriety, especially as it was both conspicuous and accessible to even the most casual waterfallers.

-Thus, I had a bit of fun setting up the tripod and taking very long exposure photos to exploit its graceful character (see photo at the top of this page).
+Thus, I had a bit of fun setting up the tripod and taking very long exposure photos to exploit its graceful character (see photo above).

 Now given its relatively light flow, I reckon it can run dry not far into Summer.